shihankanungo/shihankanungo.github.io/quotes.md

 > "When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be 21, I was astonished at how much the old man had learned in seven years." --- Mark Twain

+> "The purpose of life is not to be happy.
+It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well."
+--- Ralph Waldo Emerson

 > "We all die.
 The goal isn't to live forever, it is to create something that will." <br>
 --- Chuck Palahniuk